e-kazakov/skie-0.6.0-bug/README.md

 >
 > `_Nullable_result`.
 Like `_Nullable`, indicates that a pointer can be null (or `nil`). `_Nullable_result` differs from `_Nullable` only for parameters to completion handler blocks.
 When the completion handler block's parameters are translated into the result type of an `async` method, the corresponding result will be optional.

-And that's exactly why Swift compiler fails the build: to it the signature of async variant of the method changed.
+And that's exactly why the Swift compiler fails the build: to it, the signature of an async variant of the method changed.